hero-banner-mobile

 Networking Locally: Running Groups and Sports Stores

-• Collaborations with Local Running Stores: Collaborate with local running stores to offer workshops and seminars, integrating business and marketing training into your coaching services.
+Collaborate with local running stores to offer workshops and seminars, integrating business and marketing training into your coaching services.
+Join a local running club and and attend events to establish a strong local presence and build your network.

 Overcoming Fear and Fully Committing to Your Goals